🗂️ Key Information

 Pattern: Chon-Ji – 19 movements

 Chon-Ji means “Heaven and Earth.”
-It is interpreted as the creation of the world or the beginning of human history, and so it is the first pattern performed by beginners.
-The pattern symbolises the foundation of Taekwon‑Do.
-The first part of the pattern represents Heaven, and the second part represents Earth, showing the balance between opposites and the harmony students must develop within themselves.
+It is interpreted as the creation of the world or the beginning of human history.
+The first part represents Heaven; the second part represents Earth.

 - Korean terms for basic stances and techniques: